 For an official valuation, we recommend consulting an expert who can guide you through the process.
 You can utilize valuation specialists by visiting Guidant, our recommended provider.

 There are various methods to calculate your business’s valuation.
-By using our calculator, you can determine a ballpark value of the potential worth of your business with an income-based approach.
+Our calculator offers a quick, income-based estimate, though comparing multiple methods gives the best overall picture.
 This calculation, however, doesn’t consider assets or market trends, so it’s best to ensure that you compare methods before settling on a final valuation number.

 Numerous factors can influence the number of times a business is worth its profit, including factors such as industry and development stage.
 Generally speaking, however, a small business can expect to typically be worth 1 to 2 times its annual profit.